Lowclouds/logtag/README.md

 }
 ```

 If you set **addLogTagToGlobalScope** false, then you can't get to it from the console.
-I suppose, you could add a programming interface to access it.
-More later.
+I suppose, you could add a programming interface to access it from a web page.

-If you set **addTagsToGlobalScope** false, then the tags will be added to the LogTag object.
+If you set **addTagsToGlobalScope** false, then the tags you create will be added to the LogTag object.
 This will keep your global namespace cleaner, but you'll have longer tag names on the console and in your program, i.e. LogTag.TRTL_CONTOURS.
 If addLogTagToGlobalScope is false, this happens automatically.

 And '**puts**', what is that.
 It's simply aliased to 'LogTag.log'.
 I used to program in TCL.
 Anyway you can write: